thejsway/thejsway/manuscript/chapter15.md

 > Before moving on, remove the above line from your JavaScript program.
 Otherwise, you'll have no content!

+!!! tip

-T> When using `innerHTML`, you put HTML content into strings.
+    When using `innerHTML`, you put HTML content into strings.
 To keep your code readable and avoid mistakes, you should only use `innerHTML` to make small content changes.
 You'll discover more versatile solutions below.

 ### Text content